tech-igloo/Semi-autonomous-UV-sterilization-bot/README.md

 ## Description

-The aim of building the robot was to develop a low-cost modular autonomous differential drive bot that can be used for various applications by switching the attachment on the bot, UV lamp in the present case for sterilization of the hospital ward and ICUs.
+The aim of building the robot was to develop a low-cost modular autonomous differential drive bot that can be used for various applications by switching the attachment on the bot, UV lamp is used in the present case for sterilization of the hospital ward and ICUs.
 The autonomous functionality was kept limited to keep the components and cost to a minimum.
-ESP32 is selected as the main controller because of its cost, speed, and dual-core processing capability.
+ESP32 is selected as the main controller because of its cost, speed, and dual-core architecture.
 In addition, it features an inbuilt wifi module for running the webserver.
-[ESP-IDF framework](https://github.com/espressif/esp-idf) is used as the main application for developing the embedded firmware.
+[ESP-IDF framework](https://github.com/espressif/esp-idf) is used as the main software for developing the embedded firmware.

-Below are some links to detailed documentation and video discussing the selection of components and features as well explaining the ESP32 code.
+Below are links to some detailed documentation discussing the selection of components and features as well explaining the ESP32 code.

 >Main detailed document